gsreynolds/gr_secrets/README.md

 A `kitchen.azure.yml` file has been added with Lifecycle Hooks which create an Azure Key Vault for testing purposes.

-It is intended to add example libraries for other secrets management tools such as AWS KMS.
+It is intended to add example libraries for other secrets management tools, initially also AWS Secrets Manager.

+A `kitchen.aws.yml` file has been added with Lifecycle Hooks which create a secret in AWS Secrets Manager for testing purposes, with example IAM instance profile creation.

 ## Azure Requirements

 * **Create an Azure Key Vault:** You'll need to create a vault in Azure.
 Either in the [portal](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-portal) or [CLI](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-manage-with-cli2).
 I recommend creating a vault just for your Chef secrets, instead of reusing one being used for other purposes.
 * **Create a principal to access your Vault:** You'll need to create an Azure principal or Identity and provide permissions to it. (see below)

 ## Azure Credentials